ocaml/dune/doc/jbuild.rst

 Locks
 -----

-Given two rules that are independant, Jbuilder will assume that there associated action can be run concurrently.
-Two rules are considered independant if none of them depend on the other, either directly or through a chain of dependencies.
+Given two rules that are independent, Jbuilder will assume that there associated action can be run concurrently.
+Two rules are considered independent if none of them depend on the other, either directly or through a chain of dependencies.
 This basic assumption allows to parallelize the build.

-However, it is sometimes the case that two independant rules cannot be executed concurrently.
+However, it is sometimes the case that two independent rules cannot be executed concurrently.
 For instance this can happen for more complicated tests.
-In order to prevent jbuilder from running the actions at the same time, you can sepcify that both actions take the same lock:
+In order to prevent jbuilder from running the actions at the same time, you can specify that both actions take the same lock:

 .. code:: scheme